A General Theory of Liquidity Provisioning for Prediction Markets: Background

 \subsection{Cost functions and prediction markets}

 Automated market makers (AMMs) are mechanisms that are always willing to trade a bundle of $n$ securities for some price.
-In contrast to traditional order book settings, where traders are waiting to be matched with sellers, traders can trade with AMMs directly.
+In contrast to traditional order book settings, where buyers and sellers must be matched, traders can trade with AMMs directly.
 Prediction markets are AMM mechanisms that seek to elicit probability distributions over future events by allowing traders to buy and sell securities.
-Some common instantiations of prediction markets can be seen in horse betting, Iowa electronic markets, and more recently, Manifold markets \citep{manifold2022maniswap}.
+Some common instantiations of AMM prediction markets can be seen in horse betting, Iowa electronic markets, and more recently, \citet{manifold2022maniswap} and \citet{andrade2025lmsr}.

 Suppose a random variable $Y$ about a future event takes values from set $\Y$, which contains $n$ mutually exclusive and exhaustive outcomes.
 A trader holding an Arrow-Debreu (AD) security associated with $y\in\Y$ gets paid \$1 when outcome $y$ happens and \$0 otherwise.
 A security market is \textit{complete} if it trades $n$ independent AD securities, one for each outcome.
-While our Protocol~\ref{alg:general-n-asset-cost} works for incomplete markets, our proofs in \S~\ref{sec:equiv-interpr} rely heavily on the market being complete.
-For this reason and for ease of exposition, we restrict our attention in this paper to complete markets.
+While our Protocol~\ref{alg:general-n-asset-cost} works for incomplete markets, we restrict our attention to complete markets in this paper for ease of exposition.
+Our proofs in \S~\ref{sec:equiv-interpr} rely heavily on the market being complete.
+But, in Appendix~\ref{sec:app-incomplete-markets}, we discuss how our framework extends to the incomplete case.

 \citet{chen2007utility,chen2013cost,abernethy2013efficient} characterize prediction markets, and \citet{abernethy2013efficient} show that they should be implemented by a cost function-based market maker satisfying certain conditions in order to satisfy certain information elicitation axioms.
 We define these below. \begin{definition}[Cost function-based market maker] A cost function-based market maker with $n$ securities is one that prices each security via a differentiable potential function $C:\mathbb{R}^n\to\mathbb{R}$.
-Suppose a trader wants to purchase a bundle of securities $\r'\in\mathbb{R}^n_{\geq 0}$; that is, $r_i$ shares of security $i$.
-Then, the trader must pay $C(\q+\r')-C(\q)$ in cash to the market maker. \end{definition} As shown by \citet{abernethy2013efficient}, prediction markets that elicit information well are precisely cost function-based prediction markets with $C$ convex and $\ones$-invariant.
+Suppose a trader wants to purchase a bundle of securities $\r\in\mathbb{R}^n_{\geq 0}$; that is, $r_i$ shares of security $i$, when the market has current liability of $\q$.
+Then, the trader must pay $C(\q+\r)-C(\q)$ in cash to the market maker. \end{definition}